-Calakmul is undoubtedly the main reason foe visiting this region, smothered in rainforest, it's an important and very impressive site of what was once a vast and powerful city. , There are 6,750 ancient structures identified there, the largest of which is the great pyramid at the site, at 45m high one of the highest temples of the Maya world.
+Calakmul is undoubtedly the main reason for visiting this region, smothered in rainforest, it's an important and very impressive site of what was once a vast and powerful city.
+There are 6,750 ancient structures identified there, the largest of which is the great pyramid at the site, at 45m high one of the highest temples of the Maya world.

-You will need to drive 40 minutes back from Chicanna to the entrance of Calakmul biosphere and we recommend departing very early in the morning and stocking up on provisions the night before.
+You will need to drive 40 minutes back from Chicanna to the entrance of Calakmul Biosphere and we recommend departing very early in the morning and stocking up on provisions the night before.